psychemedia/island-storynotes/odo.md

 despite his ecclesiastical character, fought in fall armour at Hastings, though armed with a mace instead of a sword.
-When the Normans turned in flight, Odo was prominent in rally- ing the fugitives, and is so depicted in the
-Bayeux tapestry (Waoe, 8131).
+When the Normans turned in flight, Odo was prominent in rallying the fugitives, and is so depicted in the Bayeux tapestry (Waoe, 8131).

 After his coronation William bestowed on